Which place is cheaper, Albuquerque or Dayton?

 When we compare the travel costs of actual travelers between Dayton and Albuquerque, we can see that Dayton is more expensive.
 And not only is Albuquerque much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Albuquerque would let you spend less money overall.
 Or, you could decide to spend more money in Albuquerque and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Dayton would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Dayton than you might in Albuquerque.

-Albuquerque is bigger, and its population is about 3.1 times larger than the population of Dayton.
-When comparing the population of Dayton vs. Albuquerque, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Albuquerque has a larger population, and is about 3 times larger than the population of Dayton.
+When comparing the sizes of Dayton and Albuquerque, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.